The Station, 63 Peter Place, Bryanston, Johannesburg, 2169

 MEDIA FREEDOM SUB-COMMITTEE

-SANEF recognises the critical importance of a free media in South Africa, where the press was once muzzled.
+SANEF acknowledges the paramount significance of a liberated media in South Africa, where the press was formerly silenced.

-Today, SANEF is steadfast in its efforts to raise awareness about media freedom and to do its part to ensure that the South African media remains truly free.
+]Presently, SANEF remains unwavering in its commitment to raise awareness about media freedom and to contribute significantly to preserving the genuine freedom of the South African media.

-It you are interested in joining the committee please contact the committee chair and deputy chair:
+If you are interested in joining this committee, please contact the committee chair: